Manage CPU allocations for WEKA and Slurm

 3. Identify the NUMA node of the dataplane network interface

 Determine the NUMA node associated with the dataplane network interface.
-For instance, ib0 is located in NUMA node 1.

 4. Assign CPU cores to WEKA

-When mounting the WEKA filesystem, specify the CPU cores for the WEKA client to use.
-These cores should be in the same NUMA node as the network interface.
+When you mount the WEKA filesystem, specify the CPU cores for the WEKA client.

-After mounting, confirm the cores and network interfaces used by WEKA:
+Run the following command to confirm the cores and network interfaces used by WEKA:

 5. Configure Slurm to exclude WEKA's cores